-Prostate cancer is the second most common cancer in men worldwide, emphasizing the importance of early detection through prostate cancer screenings.
+Prostate cancer is the second most common cancer in men worldwide, and the second leading cause of death in men in the state of North Carolina, emphasizing the importance of early detection through prostate cancer screenings.
 James Cook, MSN, FNP-C with Avance Care Mallard Creek is sharing more with us about the significance of prostate cancer and the pivotal role that awareness plays in saving lives.

 Understanding Prostate Cancer